-INCOME EQUALITY: California ranks 47th in income equality.
-Only New York, Louisiana and Connecticut are lower.
+INCOME EQUALITY: California ranks 46th in income equality.
+Only New York, Connecticut, Lousiana and Mississippi are lower.
 SOURCE: Wikipedia

 COST OF LIVING: "California has the 3rd highest cost of living in the nation."
-Only Hawaii and New York have a higher cost of living.
-SOURCE: The Federal Reserve Bank of St. Louis.
+Only Hawaii and Massachusetts have a higher cost of living.
+SOURCE: The World Population Reivew

 53% OF CALIFORNIANS ARE CONSIDERING MOVING OUT OF STATE: "53 percent of Californians are considering moving out of state due to the high cost of living.
 Millennials are even more likely to flee the Golden State — 63 percent of them said they want to."
 SOURCE: SFGATE and Edelman Intelligence.